break-through-19/sci-lit-rag/README.md

 # sci-lit-rag

+_AI-powered Literature Review using RAG and LLMs for Scientific Research_

 ## Description
 sci-lit-rag is a Retrieval-Augmented Generation (RAG) pipeline designed for scientific literature review.
 It combines document retrieval, embedding-based similarity search (using Qdrant), and open-source LLM-powered response generation to assist researchers in efficiently reviewing scientific literature.